kevoreilly/CAPEv2/docs/book/src/integrations/index.rst

 Integrations
 =============

-This chapter explains how to Intagrate external/3rd part services to CAPE.
+This chapter explains how to integrate external/3rd party services to CAPE.
 CAPE is written in a modular architecture built to be as customizable as it can, to fit the needs of all users.